 As well as the dynamic teaching, participants share in social times, meals, devotions, evening worship and reflection.
 Off site, there are opportunities to visit the national attraction Chatsworth House, just around the corner, go into Bakewell, just 7 miles away, whilst Curbar and Froggatt Edge are just a short walk away for those wanting to put on their boots.

-- Chaplaincy stream – ‘Exploring Chaplaincy’ – An opportunity to learn about contemporary chaplaincy principles and practices, while exploring a vocation for this vital ministry.
+- Exploring Chaplaincy – An opportunity to learn about contemporary chaplaincy principles and practices, while exploring a vocation for this vital ministry.
 This popular course will look at a variety of contexts for chaplaincy, including new ways of working, as well as identifying the central themes which can make this ministry so significant for churches seeking mission beyond its walls.
 Led by Matthew Reed from the Discipleship & Ministries Learning Network of the Methodist Church, together with guest speakers from a range of contexts, the course will introduce some of the theory and theology behind chaplaincy, while offering practical tools for use in practice.
 Sessions will also include a focus on helping to explore a vocation for this work, whether as an individual or as a church considering a new project.
-The course is ideal for anyone, lay or ordained, thinking of getting involved in chaplaincy at any level, as well as those who are already active.
+The course is ideal for anyone, lay or ordained, thinking of getting involved in chaplaincy at any level, as well as those who are already active and maybe wanting to refresh their thinking.
 It is also suitable for those working in a related field, and who want to explore techniques that could enhance their practice.

-Costs will be £280.00 for all teaching & materials, meals and refreshments, and £395.00 for all teaching & materials, meals, refreshments and accommodation in single study en-suite accommodation.
+Costs will be £425.00 for all teaching & materials, meals and refreshments, and £290.00 for all teaching & materials, meals, refreshments and accommodation in single study en-suite accommodation.
 There is a slight reduction for couples sharing a double room.
 Students already signed onto one of our validated courses are entitled to a subsidy on the teaching aspect of the overall cost.

 A non refundable deposit of £75.00 secures your place.
 The balance of fees should be paid on arrival.